file-icons/atom/README.md

 Colours are from the [Base16](https://github.com/chriskempson/base16) colour palette.
 CSS classes used to apply color follow its primary 8 (eight) colours and 3 (three) variants:

-  * Red, Green, Yellow, Blue, Maroon, Purple, Orange, Cyan
+  * Red, Green, Yellow, Blue, Maroon, Purple, Orange, Cyan.
   * Light, Medium, Dark.

 Medium is colour provided by Base16.
 Light is medium lightened 15%.
 Dark is medium darkened 15%.
 In order to "construct" a CSS class color, you provide its variant followed by a dash (-).